-- 1. To elect R. Vann Graves, Erik R. Hirsch and Leslie F. Varon as directors, each for a three-year term; - 2.
+- 1. To elect Hartley R. Rogers and Mario L. Giannini as directors, each for a three-year term; - 2.
 To conduct an advisory vote to approve the compensation of our named executive officers; - 3.
-To ratify the appointment of Ernst & Young LLP ("EY") as our independent registered public accounting firm for the fiscal year ending March 31, 2022; and - 4.
+To approve Amendment No. 2 to the Hamilton Lane Incorporated 2017 Equity Incentive Plan; - 4.
+To ratify the appointment of Ernst & Young LLP ("EY") as our independent registered public accounting firm for the fiscal year ending March 31, 2023; and - 5.
 To transact any other business as may properly come before the Annual Meeting or at any adjournment or postponement thereof.